A story about a boy and a girl….and a skeleton, in a suit, named Abe….in a bar….in purgatory. Oh, and it’s a romance.

 Her eyebrows furled.
-“What?!”
-She screamed at him.
+“What?!” she screamed at him.
 “What are you looking at, huh?!”

-“Where are we?”
-He asked Abe softly, stuck stiff, afraid to look up again.
+“Where are we?” he asked Abe softly, stuck stiff, afraid to look up again.

 “You’re in hell,” answered Abe plainly.
 Then he shifted in his seat.
 “Well, not yet,” he corrected.
 “That guy you just saw get sucked into a pit of flames–he went to hell.
 But here is more like limbo or purgatory.
 It’s the souls weigh station, you could say.
 That drink in front of you contains all the memories of your time as the living.
-Once the drink is drank and you have seen the mistakes of the life you’ve led, the hole will open and you will fall into eternity…into the fires of hell.”
+Once the drink is drunk and you have seen the mistakes of the life you’ve led, the hole will open and you will fall into eternity…into the fires of hell.”

 “But I’m Catholic…” said James.